 Several of what I call "junk" catalogs have long handled tub cleaners.
 Some are like a scrub brush with a long handle, and some have a sponge like pad with a long handle.
 I don't know how I got on the mailing list for all of these junk catalogs, but I seem to get them regularly.

 Mr. Clean makes a product called, I believe, Magic Reach.
 But it is great.
 It comes with a long, sturdy handle that is removable.
 The pad is shaped like a football.
 The pads that go on it are thick and textured to do the scrubbing for you.
 They stay on the pad firmly.
 There are 2 types of disposable pads.
 One is dry, which you add water to to activate the detergent, for cleaning the tub, shower, sink, counters, and toilet.
-The other is premoistened and is used for mopping the floor.
-All in one tool, you can clean the entire bathroom!
-It is a miracle tool and it's not that expensive.

 Unfortunately, mine got lost in a move a couple years ago.
 I am not sure where you can purchase the starter kit locally, but do an online search for Magic Reach Starter Kit.